hyundai-robotics/doc-hrsafespace2/5-hrspace/5-space-protective.md

    ![](../_assets/ch05_40_view_up.PNG)

-2. In Extended Properties, select `layout/spaces/space 1`.
+2. In Extension Properties, select `layout/spaces/space 1`.
 On the General tab, set the `Activation` option to `Always On`.
    The settings should match the figure below: